 npm init playwright@latest

 Note: The above command asks a set of questions.
 Please provide appropriate inputs.
-In this tutorial, we are using typescript language.
+In this tutorial, you are using typescript language.

 Once you run the above command, the below set of files and folders will be automatically created